Here are five common online marketing mistakes that could impact your customer experience – and how you can fix them.

 These online habits can provide clues to where your customers might be found online and how they find products and businesses like yours.
 But do you also know what they expect from your brand?

-Most people expect you to be on social media, with Sensis also revealing that 64 per cent of customers visit a brand’s social page before making an online purchase.
+Most people expect you to be on social media, with Yellow also revealing that one in three customers visit a brand’s social page before making an online purchasei.
 So with only 47 per cent of small businesses on social, now is the prime opportunity to get ahead of the game.

-Whether you’re using email or social, customers love visual content.
-As for building trust, a 2017 AdWeek surveyi found that 76 per cent of people find content posted by other consumers to be more honest than branded content – so encourage and share user-generated content such as photos of your product in use, or reviews.
+Whether you’re using email or sociapage before making l, customers love visual content.
+As for building trust, a 2017 AdWeek surveyii found that 76 per cent of people find content posted by other consumers to be more honest than branded content – so encourage and share user-generated content such as photos of your product in use, or reviews.

 3. No measurable targets